DemocracyDevelopers/colorado-rla/server/eclipse-project/src/test/resources/workflows/README.md

 Each of the .http files can be used independently if you like.
 For example, if you want to test whether Sample Size estimation works without manifests, run `Boulder_loadCVRs` and `demo1_loadCVRs.http` then hit the sample size estimation endpoint.

+# Running the NSW Demo

+Very similar to Demo 1.
+To run the complete demo, set the environment to 'dev' and execute the following:
+- `NSW_demo_loadCVRs.http`
+- `NSW_demo_loadManifests.http`
+- `NSW_defineAudit.http`

+# Running the Tiny IRV Demo

+Very similar to the other demos.

+## Examining the output
+TODO.

+## Details of the data
+- Lake County (33) has the TinyExample1 IRV contest, plus a tied and a non-tied plurality contest.
+- La Plata County (34) has an example of TinyExample1 that is meant to contain
+  - an invalid contest name (TinyInvalidExample should be canonicalized to TinyExample1),
+  - an invalid candidate name (Alicia should be canonicalized to Alice),
+  - invalid IRV votes (e.g. repeated or missing ranks).
+- Larimer County (35) has a TiedIRV contest.
+- Las Animas County (36) has the Guide To Raire Example 3.

+## Running it manually
+This demo is well suited to running manually with the client UI.